Real Name | Michael Clarke Duncan |

 Fact Sheet

-- Michael Clarke Duncan's real name is Michael Clarke Duncan
+- Wondering what Michael Clarke Duncan's real name is?
+Michael Clarke Duncan's real name is Michael Clarke Duncan

-- What is Michael Clarke Duncan's age?
+- How old is Michael Clarke Duncan?
 Michael Clarke Duncan is 67 years old

 - Is Michael Clarke Duncan single or married?
 Michael Clarke Duncan is Single!

-- Which school did Michael Clarke Duncan go to?
-Michael Clarke Duncan attended Alcorn State University
+- Which college/university did Michael Clarke Duncan go to?
+Michael Clarke Duncan went to Alcorn State University

 FAQ